 Considered one of the most respected contemporary galleries in the country, the Michael Stevenson Gallery is also located in Buchanan Square in Woodstock.
 With perfectly curated international collections in an industrial setting, the gallery also has a space in Johannesburg and often draws art lovers from all over.

 Everard Read Gallery

 Conveniently situated in the V&A Waterfront area, the Everard Read Gallery opened in 1996 with an aim of giving a platform to local painters and sculptors.
 The gallery has expanded its operation to CIRCA, across the road from the initial gallery, which includes a sculpture garden and more exhibition space.

 A welcoming gallery conveniently located on Albert Road in Woodstock, Art It Is proudly supports local painters, printmakers, sculptors and photographers.
 You’ll feel right at home in this eye-catching gallery which has a fresh approach to the way art is viewed, experienced and purchased.

 Occupying an old jail in Durbanville, Rust-en-Vrede is a must-see when visiting this scenic northern suburb known for its magnificent wine.
 With three exhibition spaces featuring established and emerging artists, Rust-en-Vrede also has a clay museum and gallery featuring an array of beautiful contemporary and traditional ceramics that honour Durbanville’s history with clay.

-See the gallery in our Neighboughood feature of Durbanville:
+See the gallery in our Neighbourhood feature of Durbanville:

 This gem in Kalk Bay has long been a favourite of sightseers and art lovers.
 With its own range of steelworks produced in Retreat, this gallery promotes classic and contemporary art from almost all mediums.